music-classification/tutorial/book/part1_intro/what-is-music-classification.md

-# What is music classification?
+# What is Music Classification?

 Music classification is a music information retrieval (MIR) task whose objective is computational understanding of music semantics.
 For a given song, a variety of music information can be retrieved in the task -- from genre, mood, and instrument to broader concepts including music similarity and musical preferences.
 Retrieved information can be further utilized for music curation, recommendation, and semantic search.